 - By 2028, 786.0 103 m3/d (4.95 106 bbl/d) of conventional crude oil, pentanes plus, upgraded bitumen, and nonupgraded bitumen are forecast to be removed from the province.
 This projection assumes that most of these removals will go to the U.S. and that there will be sufficient transportation capacity (by pipeline and by rail) to ship these volumes.

 - Total drilling increased by 4.7 per cent in 2018.
 A 27 per cent decrease in natural gas drilling activity was more than offset by an increase in crude oil and bitumen drilling.
 The increase in crude oil drilling is attributed to the increase in CLS price.

 The forecasts are based on various assumptions about economic indicators.

-1 Natural gas liquids refers to ethane, propane, butanes, and pentanes plus, or a combination of these, obtained from processing raw gas or condensate.
+1 Natural gas liquids refers to ethane, propane, butanes, and pentanes plus—on their own or combined—obtained from processing raw gas or condensate.

 2 Pressure restrictions were imposed on the Keystone pipeline by the U.S. Pipeline and Hazardous Materials Safety Administration following a spill in South Dakota in November 2017.
 The restrictions were lifted in May 2018.

 3 Oil and equivalent includes light, medium, heavy, and ultra-heavy crude oil; condensate (pentanes plus); and upgraded and nonupgraded bitumen (referred to as marketable bitumen).

 4 Historical statistics obtained from the Canadian Association of Petroleum Producers’ Statistical Handbook (2017 data).
 Capital expenditures for 2017 are estimates.